 There have not been any studies since the 1950’s that have shown this method to be effective for weight loss, and promising early studies have since been refuted and heavily criticized by the science community.

 - Severe calorie restriction is likely to result in weight loss.

 - Just because hormones are naturally produced by your body, does mean it is safe to inject them.

-- A 2016 review in the journal of dietary supplements outlining the research on HCG for weight loss raises strong concerns around versions of HCG that exist on the market that have been linked to growth, metastasis, and resistance to therapy in many cancers (15).
+- A 2016 review in the Journal of dietary supplements outlining the research on HCG for weight loss raises strong concerns about versions of HCG that exist on the market that have been linked to growth, metastasis, and resistance to therapy in many cancers (15).

 - The FDA considers the sale of HCG supplements for weight loss illegal and reckless (16).

 Nope, just nope.
 This diet is not only dangerous, it's also not an effective approach to weight loss outside of calorie control.
 Eating a very low-calorie diet can speed up your results, but using hormones in conjunction is just not necessary.

 Moreover, the extreme calorie restriction is likely not sustainable long term for most people.

 The military diet is a three-day eating plan followed by a four-day rest.
 This pattern is repeated until you reach your goal weight with claims that you can lose as much as 10 pounds in a week!

 This diet goes by several other names as well, including the Navy diet and the Army diet, but it is not actually associated with any military or government institution.